-Your free excess protection from us covers these costs, up to £250.
+Your free excess cover from us covers these costs, up to £250.
 So if your total excess is £300, you’ll pay this to your insurer, and then we’ll refund you £250.

-When you buy car insurance through us, your excess protection will start on the same day.
+When you buy car insurance through us, your excess cover will start on the same day.

 You can have one excess protection policy for every car insurance policy you buy through us.